blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 These elements are used in combination to improve reusability of, and better define, expressions of data structural requirements.

 By using the proposed types, blocks, embedding applications, and end-users can all have greater confidence in each other's roles and functionalities, and hopefully will allow them all to benefit from better computational inference and capabilities.
-Reusability of descriptions of data should decrease developmental overhead, with all members of the ecosystem benefiting from emergent standardization.
+Reusability of descriptions of data should decrease developmental overhead over time, with all members of the ecosystem benefiting from emergent standardization.

 # Motivation